HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 }, clientAppOrigin);
 ```

-For the app to then delete `MedicationRequest/456` from the EHR's scratchpad, the app sould issue this message:
+For the app to then delete `MedicationRequest/456` from the EHR's scratchpad, the app should issue this message:

 ```js
 targetWindow.postMessage({